parencla000/Technosynthesis/README.md

-# comp-sci-gen
+# Technosynthetic Hyperstition
-First repository, for IB Computer Science
+Cybergothic Crypt of Retroqwertynomicoviral Ubernonsense

-Hello, and thank you for visiting this repository today.
+Greetings, and thank you for visiting this updated repository today.
 This repository is for my IB Computer Science Class.

 These are some useful links for the class: